“The echoes of great artists and writers linger in this simple yet spectacular hotel”

 - Bicycles Available

 Local bells chime at night, lulling you to sleep.
-There are Standard Rooms, Superior Rooms, Deluxe Rooms and an apartment.
+There are Standard 'Classic' Rooms, Superior Rooms, Deluxe Rooms and an apartment.
 A couple of the Deluxe Rooms on the top floor are newly designed, the only real changes the hotel has seen in 40 years.
 They are delightful and super-comfortable, one with a private terrace overlooking the glorious rooftops of Arles, but somehow you want the old rooms even if they’re a little less luxurious.

 Some rooms are resplendent with chandeliers and rugs, perhaps hand-embroidered chairs, stencilled red curtains, golden shutters and bowls of fruit.
-The Standard Rooms are utterly acceptable: small, but not too small, with cast-iron ornamental bedheads, black-and-white photographs and LCD TVs.
+The Classic Rooms are utterly acceptable: small, but not too small, with cast-iron ornamental bedheads, black-and-white photographs and LCD TVs.

 As for the huge Bullfighter’s Room (a Deluxe), with its rich armchairs and crystal chandelier, it's like sleeping in a piece of history, a worm hole back in time.
 Of all its grand fixtures and fittings - and the gilded mirror is ecstatically over the top - what caught our eye were the old black-and-white photos on the walls of Picasso and the great matadors, Dominguin and Ordoñez.
 In one, Dominguin, naked above the waist, lights a cigarette, an explosion of light that illuminates his face - an incredible photo of pent-up power, which makes you think of Robert de Niro in Taxi Driver.
 The room sums itself up perfectly in its cavernous and defiantly old-fashioned bathroom.
 Around the bath a tile had cracked and nothing had yet been done to repair it, but who could possibly care when you have French windows in the same room that open onto a private balcony overlooking Place du Forum?
 The temptation to step out after a bath and yawn and gaze and dry one's hair is hard to resist.
 If you have ever wanted to splash out on a room, this is one for the wish list, even if it is twin-bedded.